frederic-perez/AmE-dictionary/data/dictionary.md

 __replica__ _n_
 __reportedly__ _adv_ :two::hammer: _Apparently his cellphone battery reportedly died._
 __repote__ _n_
-__reprehensible__ _adj_ :two: /rep-rih-HEN-suh-bul/ Reprehensible is a formal word that means “worthy of or deserving blame or very strong criticism.
+__reprehensible__ _adj_ :three: /rep-rih-HEN-suh-bul/ /ruh-pri-HEN-suh-buhl/ Deserving criticism or condemnation.
+Reprehensible is a formal word that means “worthy of or deserving blame or very strong criticism.
 Bringing or deserving severe rebuke or censure. _Syn_ condemnable, deplorable _I must apologize for my children’s reprehensible behavior, which I assure you will not go unpunished._
 __reprieve<sup>1</sup>__ _n_ :seven: A cancellation or postponement of a punishment. _He accepted the death sentence and refused to appeal for a reprieve._ _It’s a momentary reprieve._ _Syn_ stay of execution, cancellation of punishment :es: indulto
-__reprieve<sup>2</sup>__ _v_ :two: Cancel or postpone the punishment of (someone, especially someone condemned to death). _Under the new regime, prisoners under sentence of death were reprieved._ _Syn_ grant a stay of execution to, cancel/postpone/commute/remit someone’s punishment
+__reprieve<sup>2</sup>__ _v_ :three: Cancel or postpone the punishment of (someone, especially someone condemned to death). _Under the new regime, prisoners under sentence of death were reprieved._ _Syn_ grant a stay of execution to, cancel/postpone/commute/remit someone’s punishment
 __reprimand__ _v tr_
 __reprisal__ _n_ :six::hammer: (reprisals) _A ban on federal reprisals._
 __reprise__ _n_